-The 10 Best PVE Pulse Rifles in Destiny 2 (January 2023)
+The 10 Best PVE Pulse Rifles in Destiny 2 (July 2023)

 2. Disparity

 Added in Season of the Seraph, Disparity is an aggressive frame Stasis pulse rifle with a lot going for it.
-With access to perks like Headstone, Desperado, and and Outlaw, it can chew through enemies — and it’s even better if you’re running a Stasis subclass so that it can benefit from the Font of Might mod.
+With access to traits like Headstone, Desperado, and and Outlaw, it can chew through enemies — and it’s even better if you’re running a Stasis subclass so that it can benefit from the Font of Might mod.

 3. Smite of Merain

-Another aggressive frame pulse rifle, Smite of Merain drops from the King’s Fall Raid.
+An adaptive frame pulse rifle, Smite of Merain drops from the King’s Fall Raid.
 It’s a flexible weapon with a lot of possibilities, but one of the best is as a backup DPS weapon.
 Slap Vorpal Weapon and Focused Fury on this thing and it can do a surprising amount of damage to bosses if you’re out of Special and Heavy ammo.

 4. BXR-55 Battler — Best Destiny 2 PVE Pulse Rifles

-Based on the battle rifle from Bungie’s Halo, the BXR-55 got a big boost back in Season of the Haunted, when it got access to perks like Incandescent.
+Based on the battle rifle from Bungie’s Halo, the BXR-55 got a big boost back in Season of the Haunted, when it got access to traits like Incandescent.
 It’s also craftable now, meaning that it’s easier than even to get your desired roll.
 If you need a Solar pulse rifle, then BXR-55 is one of the best around.

-One of the Vow of the Disciple Raid weapons, Insidious is probably the best Arc pulse rifle in Destiny 2 right now.
+One of the Vow of the Disciple raid weapons, Insidious is probably the best Arc pulse rifle in Destiny 2 right now.
 You can run a grenade-focused build with Demolitionist/Adrenaline Junkie, or in higher-level content you can try something like Rapid Hit/One For All.
 You’ve got a lot of choices for perks with Insidious, and only a few of them are objectively bad.

-Veles-X is the Season of the Seraph ritual weapon, obtainable through hitting Rank 16 with either Zavala, Shaxx, or the Drifter.
+Veles-X is the Season of the Seraph ritual weapon.
 If you’re a Void main, it’s a must-have.
 The combination of Golden Tricorn and Volatile rounds gives Veles-X a massive, easily-procced damage buff, making it fantastic in both low-level content and more difficult activities with a Void burn active.

 10. No Time to Explain — Best Destiny 2 PVE Pulse Rifles